railsbridge/docs/sites/workshop/teacher_training.deck.md

 * explain while loops, have them build one
 * pair them off and debug
 * ok to ask the same question twice with slightly different variables
-* don’t let the ringer dictate the pace
+* don’t let the most advanced student dictate the pace

 <!SLIDE subsection>
 # Teaching Programming